evkx/evkx.github.io/content/models/smart/hash1/hash1/_index.md

 The Smart #1 comes equipped with one sound system option:

-- **Yamaha surround sound system:**: Features 13 speakers and delivers a maximum output of 1040 watts.
+- **Yamaha surround sound system:** Features 13 speakers and delivers a maximum output of 1040 watts.

 Additionally, the model includes 4 USB-C connections as standard.